 Craniosynostosis is the premature closure of the open areas between the skull growth plates, often termed sutures, in an infant.
 When there is no other involvement besides the skull growth plates, the condition is termed Non-Syndromic Craniosynostosis.
 There can be some genetic predisposition to craniosynostosis, but most often it occurs spontaneously and is thought to be the result of in-utero growth constraint.
-Examples include: small pelvis, low amniotic fluid, as well as, twin births.
+Examples of this include small pelvis, low amniotic fluid, larger-than-normal babies, and twins.
 When a suture closes prematurely, an abnormality of head shape occurs due to compensatory expansion required by the growing brain.
 This compensatory growth causes predictable skull deformations that are most often diagnosed clinically, but a CT scan may be obtained to verify the diagnosis.
-There are six major skull sutures, two of which, the coronal and lambdoid are paired.
+There are six major skull sutures, two of which, the coronal and lambdoid, are paired.

 Cranial sutures involved in non-syndromic craniosynostosis include: